hpc2n/intro-linux/docs/linux.md

 ## Distributions (distros)

-As we mentioned, different versions of Linux are called ‘distros’.
-Anyone can create their own Linux distro, so you have a lot of options to choose from.
-If you’re thinking about switching OSs, it’s important to read up on some of the most popular distros available, and consider using a bootable USB to try out whichever one strikes your fancy.
+!!!
+NOTE

+    Different versions of Linux are called ‘distros’.

+There are a large number of Linux distributions, as anyone can create their own Linux distro.
+It is thus important to check at least the most popular distros if you are considering to switch to another operating system.
+Some are easier to use than others.

+!!!
+NOTE

+    Many distros can be downloaded and put on a bootable USB, so you can try them out before deciding.

 As mentioned above, any operating system that uses the Linux kernel to communicate with the computer hardware is called a Linux distribution.
 The word "distribution," or distro for short, comes from the process of sharing, essentially "distributing" Linux-based operating systems for free.